tobealive/docs/docs/getting-started/installation.md

 > If you run into any trouble, or you have a different operating
 > system or Linux distribution that doesn't install or work immediately, please see
 > [Installation Issues](https://github.com/vlang/v/discussions/categories/installation-issues)
 > and search for your OS and problem.
-If you can't find your problem, please add it to an
+> If you cannot find your problem,
-> existing discussion if one exists for your OS, or create a new one if a main discussion
+> please add it to an existing discussion if one exists for your OS,
-> doesn't yet exist for your OS.
+> or create a new one if a main discussion does not yet exist for your OS.

-And that's it!
-We ready to start code in V!
+And that is it!
+We are ready to start code in V!

-In next article we will learn how to write our first "Hello, World" program in V.
+In the next article, we will learn how to write our first "Hello, World" program in V.